 The Oracle On Host Integration in conjunction with the Infrastructure Agent is one of the more useful and complex integrations to get working properly.
 This post will go into some of the more common problems in configuring this integration.

 A good source of truth here is the documentation.
-Our current docs on this integration is here: https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/oracledb-monitoring-integration
+Our current docs on this integration are here: https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/oracledb-monitoring-integration

 One of the more common problems that trip this integration up is that the pre-requisites are not installed or configured properly: